Olympic champ Semenya did not get a fair hearing in sex eligibility case, human rights court rules

 Semenya's track results

-Semenya last competed internationally in the 800 in 2019, winning at the Prefontaine Classic meeting on the Diamond League circuit in Eugene, Oregon.
+Semenya refused to take medication to lower her natural testosterone levels and so last competed internationally in the 800 in 2019, winning at the Prefontaine Classic meeting on the Diamond League circuit in Eugene, Oregon.
 It extended her winning streak to more than 30 consecutive races when the rules made her ineligible.

 Semenya returned to Eugene in 2022 to race in the world championships over 5,000 but did not advance from the heats.